yislamovic/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+Was given a rails project with some work done.
+The finished project includes fixes and new features to the functionality of the e-commerce website.

 # Screen Shots
 !["Shows item checkout."](https://github.com/yislamovic/jungle/blob/master/docs/checkout.png?raw=true)